seulba/CEG3006-Project-Group-8/README.md

 <img alt="image" src="https://github.com/user-attachments/assets/efd2793d-4e88-44e4-b0aa-4d8575fd40ee" width="380" />
 </p>

-The system begins by continuously monitoring the child’s location and motion data through the smartwatch.
-When the smartwatch detects that the child has entered a predefined geofenced blindspot or hazardous roadside area, the accelerometer and gyroscope data is further analysed to determine whether the child is moving toward the road at a potentially dangerous speed or pattern.
-If both conditions are satisfied, the smartwatch generates and broadcasts a BLE-based warning message to vehicles within a 15metre range of .
+The overall system begins with the smartwatch application continuously running in the background to monitor the child’s location and movement.
+Using GPS location services, the smartwatch first checks whether the child is within a predefined geofenced blind-spot or hazardous roadside zone.
+If the child is not within any defined danger zone, the system remains in monitoring mode and continues updating the child’s location in real time without generating any alert.

-A nearby vehicle equipped with a compatible receiver then receives the alert, validates the message, and warns the driver through the vehicle dashboard or head unit.
-To improve awareness for approaching vehicles, the first receiving vehicle may rebroadcast the message to nearby vehicles within a range of 50metres.
-The forwarding process is controlled using message expiry time and hop count to prevent excessive rebroadcasting.
+Once the child enters a predefined blind-spot or danger zone, the system activates a second stage of monitoring by analysing motion-related data from the smartwatch’s accelerometer and gyroscope.
+At this stage, the application evaluates whether the child’s movement pattern exceeds a defined threshold or indicates that the child is approaching the road in a potentially dangerous manner.
+This helps the system distinguish risky movement from normal activity and ensures that alerts are only triggered when both the location condition and motion condition are satisfied.

+If the movement is classified as a potential child-risk event, the smartwatch generates a warning message containing the relevant alert information and broadcasts it as a BLE packet.
+This alert is transmitted to the nearest vehicle within an approximate range of 15 metres.
+The nearby vehicle then receives the packet through a compatible receiver and performs message validation, such as checking whether the message is fresh, valid, and not a duplicate of a previously received alert.

+If the message is found to be invalid or outdated, it is discarded and no further action is taken.
+However, if the message is valid, the vehicle generates a driver warning and displays it on the dashboard or head unit, allowing the driver to become aware of a potential child hazard ahead.
+This forms the first stage of the vehicle-side response, where the closest vehicle is directly alerted by the child’s smartwatch.

+To further extend awareness beyond the first receiving vehicle, the system then checks whether the message is still within its permitted forwarding conditions, such as message expiry time and hop count.
+If the forwarding limit has already been reached, the rebroadcast process stops and the system returns to monitoring mode.
+Otherwise, the receiving vehicle rebroadcasts the alert to other nearby vehicles within an approximate range of 50 metres.
+These nearby vehicles then repeat the same validation and warning process, allowing drivers further back in the traffic flow to be warned in advance even if they do not yet have direct visibility of the child.

+Overall, the system flow is designed as a layered warning process.
+The smartwatch first uses geofencing and motion analysis to determine whether a genuine roadside risk exists, then sends a direct BLE alert to the nearest vehicle, and finally extends the warning through vehicle rebroadcasting to surrounding traffic.
+This allows the system to provide earlier and more context-aware driver awareness in blind-spot child pedestrian scenarios while reducing unnecessary alerts and limiting excessive message propagation.

 ## Hardware Components and Parameters